hdumcke/linorobot2_hoverboard/doc/source/raspi.rst

 prepare_sd.py

 And answer the questions.
-At the end eject your SD card, stick it into the Raspberry Pi and boot.
+When done, eject your SD card, stick it into the Raspberry Pi and boot.
 At the end the Raspberry Pi will reboot and you should have a complete installation.

 During installation the output of the setup script will be written to ~/.setup_err.log and ~/.setup_out.log These file can be used to monitor the installation process